ddftwiki/ssg/resources/templates/md/pages/ch01/basics.md

 The Doomsday piles that we will explain here are all based on using either Ideas Unbound, Infernal Contract or Act on Impulse as the big draw spell.
-We will first consider the single cantrip piles, followed by the double cantrip piles.
+We will first consider the single cantrip piles.

 There are some key rules you can use to help remember things like storm count.
 If the intended pile is meant to win without passing the turn then you always